CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: Ablation Study on Operations

 \section{Ablation Study on Operations}

 In Table \ref{table:ablation}, we present ablation results on three meta operations (i.e., \textit{drop}, \textit{change}, \textit{add}) that are used to generate counterfactual goals.
 The result in the first row corresponds to the performance of three DST models on evaluation set generated by \textsc{CoCo} including all three meta operations along with the classifier filter.
 Each row analyzes the effects of the corresponding meta operation or classifier by removing it from full models.
-From Table \ref{table:ablation}, we observe that \textit{add} operation hurts the performance of the three models the most.
-This may indicate that the investigated DST models are more vulnerable against user utterances including more rare slot combinations.
+From Table \ref{table:ablation}, we observe that removing \textit{drop} operation from full models hurts the performance of the three models further.
+This may indicate that the investigated DST models are more vulnerable against user utterances including more slot combinations.